sst/sst/www/docs/auth.md

 As of now all of the `Auth` adapters can be implemented in a stateless way and do not require storing anything in a database.

-Introducing password auth would require storing and retreiving password data.
+Introducing password auth would require storing and retrieving password data.
 Additionally it requires more complicated integrations for register, login, reset password flows.

 We strongly recommend passwordless flow to keep things simple for yourself and your users.
 That said if you are interested in passwords, talk to us in Discord.